iosifache/ossfortress/README.md

 - Symbolic execution; and
 - Fuzzing.

-The workshop debuted at [Ubuntu Summit 2023](https://events.canonical.com/event/31/contributions/219).
-Before that, it was tested in an internal CTF competition organised by the [Ubuntu Security Team](https://wiki.ubuntu.com/SecurityTeam).

 ## Presentation

 Please click the image below to view the most recent presentation used when hosting this workshop.